Cypress: benefits, dosage, contraindications

 Médicaments

 In vitro data show that cypress cone extract inhibits blood coagulation in a dose-dependent manner.
-The exact mechanism of this effect is unclear.
-Theoretically, taking cypress extract concurrently with anticoagulant/antiplatelet medications could increase the risk of bruising and bleeding in some patients.
-Some anticoagulant/antiplatelet medications include aspirin, non-steroidal anti-inflammatory drugs (NSAIDs), ibuprofen; heparin; warfarin; and others.
+The exact mechanism of this effect is not clear.
+Theoretically, taking cypress extract at the same time as anticoagulant/antiplatelet medications could increase the risk of bruising and bleeding in some patients.
+Some anticoagulant/antiplatelet medications include aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), ibuprofen; heparin; warfarin; and others.

 Precautions